Chart Color Schemes

 Werribee - West lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered, VIC State Government's Regional/LGA projections released in 2023 are used with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Future trends predict exceptional growth, placing Werribee - West in the top 10 percent of statistical areas nationally, with an expected increase of 32,473 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 93.0% over the 17 years.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023 with adjustments made through a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future trends predict exceptional growth, placing Werribee - West in the top 10 percent of statistical areas nationally.
+By 2041, the area is expected to increase by 32,473 persons based on the latest annual ERP population numbers, reflecting a total increase of 90.9% over the 17-year period.

 Frequently Asked Questions - Population